-Combat Wildlife China - ChinaCombatting illegal wildlife trade in China
+Combat Wildlife Crime - ChinaCombatting illegal wildlife trade in China

 (April 22, 2021, Beijing) Douyin, one of the most popular short video social media platforms in China, joined the Coalition to End Wildlife Trafficking Online (Coalition) today on Earth Day.